saltstack/salt/doc/topics/cloud/tencentcloud.rst

 Functions
 =========
-The following functions are currently supported by the TencentCloud Salt Cloud driver.
+The following functions are currently supported by the Tencent Cloud Salt Cloud driver.

 list_securitygroups
 ~~~~~~~~~~~~~~~~~~~
-This function return all TencentCloud security groups in current region.
+Lists all Tencent Cloud security groups in current region.

 .. code-block:: bash